Why you need an ERISA Fidelity Bond

 How much does an ERISA Bond cost?

-If your plan funds increase mid-term, you don’t have to pay additional premium because all our ERISA Bonds $500,000 and under include “Inflation Guard”.
-This means you’ll remain compliant with the U.S. Department of Labor if plan funds increase mid-term with no extra cost to you.
+Most of our surety providers include “Inflation Guard” with their three-year term ERISA Bonds $500,000 and under.
+This means if your plan funds increase mid-term, you don’t have to pay an additional premium.
+You’ll remain compliant with the U.S. Department of Labor if plan funds increase mid-term with no extra cost to you.

 ERISA Bonds with a bond amount of $500,000 or less do not require a credit check.
 Your credit score does not influence the cost of your ERISA Fidelity Bond.